JhonnyJason/prepare-machine-thingy-deployment-sources/ressources/README.md

 }
 ```
 Furtherly For each thingy to deploy we have an object in the array.
 While the detailed specification what you need in your machine-config might vary strongly it is required to contain the repository name of the deployable thingy part.

-Plus for now - it has to be owned by your user on github.
+**Plus - for now - it has to be owned by your user!**
 ```javascript
 {
     repository: "example-machine-1-output",